burnoutband/kubernetes-training/docs/day1/06_labels.md

 ---

 Note: Labels are not restricted to pods.
-In fact you can apply them to all sorts of objects, such as nodes or services.
+In fact, you can apply them to all sorts of objects, such as nodes or services.

 ---